Skip to Main Content

 HCZ CEO Kwame Owusu-Kesse speaks at Harvard University, his alma mater, in 2021.

 Mr. Owusu-Kesse sees himself in the youth of HCZ.
-Growing up against a backdrop of poverty and family struggles, he was fortunate to have opportunities as a young boy to receive a high-quality education and reach his academic potential.
-After graduating high school, Mr. Owusu-Kesse earned his bachelor’s degree in Economics from Harvard University and launched his career at Morgan Stanley as an analyst.
-During his third year with the bank, Mr. Owusu-Kesse was chosen for an externship at HCZ, an experience that paved the way for his career at HCZ.
+He was fortunate to have opportunities as a boy to receive a high-quality education and reach his academic potential.
+After graduating high school, Mr. Owusu-Kesse earned his Bachelor’s Degree in Economics from Harvard University and launched his career at Morgan Stanley as an analyst.
+During his third year with the bank, Owusu-Kesse was chosen for an externship at HCZ — an experience that paved the way for his career at HCZ.

-After finishing the externship, Mr. Owusu-Kesse returned to Harvard, where he earned a Master’s in Business Administration from the Harvard Business School and a Master’s in Public Policy from the Harvard Kennedy School.
-With his time at Harvard complete, Mr. Owusu-Kesse re-joined HCZ as senior manager and special assistant to the CEO.
+After finishing the externship, Owusu-Kesse returned to Harvard, where he earned a Master’s in Business Administration from Harvard Business School and a Master’s in Public Policy from Harvard Kennedy School.
+With his time at Harvard complete, Mr. Owusu-Kesse re-joined HCZ as Managing Director and Special Assistant to the CEO.
 Two years later, he was promoted to COO and finally, CEO.